-Report on Ethnic/Racial Profiling in Sweden: Randomly Selected
+Report on Ethnic Profiling in Sweden: Randomly Selected

-Randomly Selected is part of a report series from the Department of Criminology at Stockholm University.
+Randomly Selected (only available in Swedish: Slumpvis Utvald) is part of a report series from the Department of Criminology at Stockholm University.
 It is developed by the criminologist Leandro Schclarek Mulinari on behalf of Civil Rights Defenders.
 The study is qualitative and based on interviews with police officers, as well as individuals who have been subjected to racial/ethnic profiling.
 The interview subjects are Afroswedes, Muslims and Roma, mainly from marginalised residential areas of major cities.
 The report’s overall aim is to deepen the understanding of a much-debated but under-examined phenomenon in Sweden.

 Being singled out by the police due to race/ethnicity is a common experience for certain groups.
 When the study’s subjects recount experiences where race/ethnicity is a factor in controls, everyday situations are primarily described: driving, border crossings or interactions in public spaces.
 To be stopped frequently by the police produces a feeling of being treated as a potential perpetrator for no reason.
 The interview subjects further describe the suspicion they face, even when they are victims of crime.

 The study highlights the similarities and differences in how police treatment is experienced by different ethnic minorities and racialised groups.
 Interviews with Roma demonstrate the historical continuity through which racial/ethnic profiling in Sweden must be understood.
 Experiences by Muslims demand an analysis of how this group is singled out by the Swedish Security Service (Säpo).